 These practices can have a particular impact on lower-profile congressional races and even more so in state and local elections.
 This is because comparatively small spending in such campaigns can have a large impact on the result of an election or a ballot initiative.
 Moreover, the donor may have a direct economic stake in the outcome.

 Following the Citizens United ruling, campaign funding has also become less transparent.
 A Brennan Center for Justice study found that only 29 percent of outside spending was fully transparent in 2014, compared with 76 percent in 2006.
 This is in part due to increased spending on the part of “dark money” groups, which do not disclose their donors.
 In 2006, dark money accounted for $5.2 million in spending.
 By 2012, it accounted for over $312 million in spending.
 In 2018, dark money spending totaled $148 million.
 Super PACs that accept donations from other Super PACs—a phenomenon known as “gray money”—have added to the difficulty in tracking spending.
 A Brennan Center for Justice analysis of outside spending in six states found that dark and gray money together accounted for nearly 70 percent of all outside spending in 2014.
 In response, several states have extended disclosure rules to organizations that donate money to super PACs.

-In response to these trends, several states have enacted or are considering disclosure requirements that extend to organizations that donate to spender organizations.
 Although the Citizens United decision approved the use of disclaimers in advertisements to inform the voting public, advertisements currently include misleading or benign-sounding names.
-To combat that vagueness, some states, such as Connecticut, have required disclaimers to list the top five funders of each political ad.
-At the federal level, however, legislation to modernize disclosure rules has stalled in Congress and attempts to enforce still-standing rules has left the FEC largely deadlocked.
+To combat that vagueness, some states have required disclaimers to list the top five funders of each political ad.
+At the federal level, however, legislation to modernize disclosure rules has stalled in Congress and attempts to enforce existing rules has left the FEC largely deadlocked.

 Media and advertising